 General travel credit cards

-Travel rewards credit cards that aren’t co-branded with a travel provider can be considered general travel rewards cards.
+Travel rewards credit cards that aren’t co-branded with a travel provider can also be considered general travel rewards cards.
 These cards offer points or miles in a program created by the card issuer.
 Credit card users who earn these rewards redeem them directly with the card issuer for travel reservations.
-For example, the Bank of America® Travel Rewards credit card offers points that are worth 1 cent each as statement credits toward travel purchases.
+For example, the Bank of America® Travel Rewards credit card offers points that are worth 1 cent (for cash rewards this drops to 0.6 cents) each as statement credits toward travel purchases.

-Other card issuers offer incentives if you redeem rewards for reservations booked through their travel agency.
+Other card issuers offer incentives if you redeem rewards for reservations booked through their travel programs.
 Citi offers several credit cards that earn rewards in its ThankYou points program, for instance.
-You can redeem them for travel reservations through Citi’s travel agency or transfer them as frequent flyer miles to use with its airline partners.
+You can redeem them for travel reservations or transfer them as frequent flyer miles to use with its airline partners.

 The American Express Membership Rewards program and the Chase Ultimate Rewards program work similarly, each offering its own list of travel partners.
-With the Capital One Venture Rewards Credit Card, you earn miles that can either be redeemed for travel statement credits or transferred to airline and hotel partners.
+With the Capital One Venture Rewards Credit Card, you earn miles that you can redeem for travel statement credits or transfer to airline and hotel partners.

-When you’re choosing a travel rewards card – either a general travel card or a co-branded card – there are several things you should evaluate.
+When you’re choosing a travel rewards card — either a general travel card or a co-branded one — there are several things you should evaluate.

 New account bonuses

 Credit card issuers try to attract new customers by offering sign-up bonuses.
-You should expect to earn a valuable bonus, but most cards will require you to earn it by spending a certain amount within a specified time period.
+You can expect to earn a valuable bonus, but keep in mind that most cards require you to earn it by spending a certain amount within a certain time period.

 Ongoing travel rewards

-While you might earn a generous, one-time sign-up bonus, the card should always earn travel rewards for your spending.
-The best card for you should reward points or miles for the specific purchases you make – such as travel, dining, gas and groceries.
+While you might earn a great, one-time sign-up bonus, make sure the card you choose earns travel rewards for your spending.
+The best card for you should reward points or miles for the specific purchases you make — such as travel, dining, gas or groceries.

 Foreign transaction fees

-Many credit cards impose a foreign transaction fee of 3% on all charges processed outside of the U.S. But with a travel rewards card, you won’t want to pay that fee, which is usually worth more than any rewards you earn.
+Many credit cards charge a foreign transaction fee of 3 percent on all charges processed outside of the U.S. But with a travel rewards card, you won’t want to pay that fee, which is usually worth more than any rewards you earn.
 Thankfully, most travel rewards cards no longer impose this fee.
 But if you travel internationally, double-check the card’s terms and conditions.

 Travel redemption value

-Rewards points and miles offered by different credit cards vary wildly in value.
-For example, one hotel program may require 50,000 points for a free night stay in a mid-priced property, while another might only charge 12,000 points for a night in a similar property in the same neighborhood.
+Rewards points and miles that different credit cards offer vary wildly in value.
+For example, one hotel program may require 50,000 points for a free night’s stay in a mid-priced property, while another might only charge 12,000 points for a night in a similar property in the same neighborhood.
 The best way to weigh the value of the rewards a card would earn is to look at a travel reservation you might redeem your points or miles for.
-How many points or miles would you need to cover it?

-Is the annual fee worth it to you?
-While there are a few no-fee travel rewards credit cards, most come with an annual fee.
-And the cream of the crop can have very high annual fees.
-This isn’t necessarily a negative unless you aren’t taking advantage of their benefits enough to cover them.
+While there are a few no-fee travel rewards credit cards, most come with an annual fee — and the fees for premium travel cards can be very high.
 The more you travel and the more you use your card, the more likely the rewards and benefits you earn will be worth the fee.
-When considering paying an annual fee, look closely at the value of benefits such as waived checked bag fees and statement credits toward travel purchases.
+If you’re considering paying an annual fee, look closely at the value of benefits, such as waived checked bag fees and statement credits toward travel purchases.

 There’s a whole world of travel rewards credit cards out there designed for nearly every kind of use.
-You might choose an airline or hotel travel card for rewards and benefits at a specific company, or a general travel rewards card for award travel with multiple airlines or hotels, at the expense of some perks.
-But either way, choosing the right travel credit card will allow you to earn the rewards and benefits that matter the most to you.
+Do your research before you apply for a new travel credit card.
+Choosing the right one will help you earn the rewards and benefits that matter the most to you.